updated on 04 October 2022

-Conducting in-depth research into a law firm before making an application is essential – it will be challenging to secure a training contract without doing so.
-Here is a succinct guide on how to research law firms when applying for vacation schemes.
+Conducting in-depth research into a law firm before making an application is essential – it'll be challenging to secure a vacation scheme or training contract without doing so.
+Here’s a succinct guide on how to research law firms when applying for vacation schemes.

 Reading time: eight minutes

-However, where all this information is to be found is not always immediately clear.
-Read on for some advice on getting started – research is easy when you know how.
+However, where you find this information isn’t always immediately clear.
+Read on for our advice on getting started – research is easy when you know how.

 Why researching law firms is so important

-Detailed investigation into legal practices is vital if you're to convince recruiters to offer you a job.
-Law firms don’t want to read generic applications that you have clearly fired off to many potential employers, without fully understanding who they are and what they do.
+Detailed investigation into legal practices is vital if you’re to convince recruiters to offer you a job.
+Law firms don’t want to read generic applications that you’ve clearly fired off to hundreds of potential employers, without fully understanding who they are and what they do.

-First, to earn a training contract you must show future employers that you fully understand:
+First, to secure a place on a firm’s vacation scheme or training contract you must show future employers that you fully understand:

 Doing all three is impossible without having first conducted detailed research into the firm in question.

-Second, research is vital in differentiating firms and identifying which type of firm is right for you.
+Second, research is vital in differentiating firms and identifying the type of firm that’s right for you.
 And within each category, every firm is unique even though many of them look similar from the outside.
 It's hard to tell apart medium-sized commercial firms based in London, for example, until you get to know them individually, discover their USP and get a feel for their culture.

-But remember that all firms have subtle differences to their competitors and you will need to convey an appreciation of the specific firm you are applying to be successful and ensure that you’re making the right choice.
+But remember that all firms have subtle differences to their competitors and you’ll need to convey an appreciation of the specific firm you’re applying to in order be successful and ensure you’re making the right choice.

 How to get your research started